-- Review completed risks, hazards and incident forms.
+- Review completed risks, hazards and incident forms (if they have permission).

-- Receive notifications of all reported accidents, incidents and injuries.
+- Notify stakeholders about reported accidents, incidents and injuries.

 - Generate reports from the filed incident and risk reports.

-- Communicate with staff and delegate duties and responsibilities.
+- Communicate directly with staff to delegate duties and responsibilities.

 - Review training received by staff.

-- Ensure regulatory compliance and improve consistency across multiple premises.
+- Ensure compliance and improve consistency across multiple premises.